oras-project/artifacts-spec/scenarios.md

 ![net-monitor image with an sbom & signatures](media/net-monitor-graph.svg)

-The Notary v2 signature and SBoM reference the `net-monitor:v1` image (as a digest) through the `subjectManifest` property.
+The Notary v2 signature and SBoM reference the `net-monitor:v1` image (as a digest) through the `subject` property.
 The `net-monitor:v1` image is represented as an oci-image, and requires no changes to its manifest to support the enhancements.
-The directionality of the `subjectManifest` reference enables links to existing content, without changing the existing content.
+The directionality of the `subject` reference enables links to existing content, without changing the existing content.

 ### Deletion and Ref Counting

-The `subjectManifest` reference is a hard reference.
+The `subject` reference is a hard reference.
-Just as the layers of an OCI Image are deleted (*ref-counted -1*), any artifacts with a `subjectManifest` referring to the target manifest SHOULD be deleted (*ref-counted -1*).
+Just as the layers of an OCI Image are deleted (*ref-counted -1*), any artifacts with a `subject` referring to the target manifest SHOULD be deleted (*ref-counted -1*).
 See [Lifecycle Management Spec][lifecycle-management] for details.

 ## Artifact Manifest Scenarios